Korn: Follow the Leader and Issues (1998–2001)

-Issues (1999–2001)

 The band's fourth album, Issues, produced by Brendan O'Brien, was released on November 16, 1999, featuring cover art designed by Alfredo Carlos, who won an MTV contest held for the fans.
 Issues was released during a week of many highly anticipated records.
 It debuted at number one on the Billboard 200 with at least 573,000 copies sold, keeping Dr. Dre's second album 2001 and All the Way...
 A Decade of Song by Céline Dion from hitting number one.

 To celebrate the album's release, the band performed the record in its entirety in front of a live audience at New York's historic Apollo Theater and broadcast the concert simultaneously across many radio stations.
 This performance marked the first performance by a rock band since Buddy Holly in the late 1950s.
 This special event featured the New York Police Department marching drum and bagpipe band conducted by Richard Gibbs, as well as a group of backup singers to enhance the more melodic choruses Davis used on the album.
 A snippet of "Falling Away from Me" was featured on RealVideo with a brief interpretive dance by bassist Reginald Arvizu, and also featured on their official website as an MP3 file, although its release was against the advice of its attorneys and the corporate establishment.
 The album was also promoted by the band's highly successful Sick and Twisted Tour.

 A little before Korn's album Issues was released, the band appeared on an episode of South Park titled "Korn's Groovy Pirate Ghost Mystery", in which the first single from Issues, "Falling Away from Me", was premiered.
 The single became Korn's first entry on the Billboard Hot 100, reaching number 99.
 "Make Me Bad" was released as the album's second single in February 2000, peaking at number 14 on the Bubbling Under Hot 100 chart.
 A third single, "Somebody Someone", followed with more moderate success.

 Music videos were filmed for all three singles, with long-time friend Fred Durst directing "Falling Away from Me" and Martin Weisz directing a concept video for "Make Me Bad", as well as a performance-based video for "Somebody Someone", which featured CGI effects.
 Every video was a staple on Total Request Live, two of which made it to retirement.
 Issues was described by Stephen Thomas Erlewine to be less hip hop-oriented than Follow the Leader.
 It was certified three-times Platinum, following up the success of Follow the Leader.
 In 2001, the brand PONY reappeared in the clothing industry and initiated a partnership with Korn.